 Millions of viewers tune in to the BRIT Awards every year, and thousands more watch from the O2 Arena.
 These two experiences are interesting to compare, with far more going on behind the scenes than we may realise.
 At the periphery of these stunning musical performances, glamorous outfits, and the award-giving, there is so much more going on.
 The organisation and precision needed to pull off an event as monumental as the BRIT Awards means that everything has to move like clock-work.

 One of the most important cogs was this year’s presenter, Jack Whitehall.
 The comedian’s quick wit and cheeky humour worked brilliantly: in moments of unplanned faux pas his spontaneous, unscripted comments brought everything back on track.
-From Damon Albarn’s rather incomprehensible Brexit ramblings be dubbed an “Adele moment” by Whitehall, to the Foo Fighters’ impromptu disappearing act just before an interview, Jack joked his way through the show’s minor blunders in a way that allowed not only his personality to shine through, but the character of the show to be made known without jeopardising its professionalism.
+From dubbing Damon Albarn’s rather incomprehensible Brexit ramblings an “Adele moment”, to the Foo Fighters’ impromptu disappearing act just before an interview, Jack joked his way through the show’s minor blunders in a way that allowed not only his personality to shine through, but the character of the show to be made known without jeopardising its professionalism.
 Alex Baker, a guest at the BRITs, commented: “I thought he did a great job.
 It’s always fun to have someone with personality who can make fun of the acts a little.”

 The live audience had the pleasure of experiencing the presenter-esque crowd manager during the off-air moments.
 He was nameless and faceless, never appearing on the arena screens, but his miniature figure drew everyone’s attention and his voice arrested everyone’s ears.
 We were kept entertained during the advert breaks, as though attending some kind of meta-concert during the show.
 The crowd manager made the audience aware of the important role they played, insisting that we practice applauding, cheering, dancing and lighting up the arena with our phone torches in preparation for certain acts.
 By taking on the identity of one crowd, these little actions became powerful contributions to the atmosphere and ambience; the visual effect of so many specks of white light from phone torches in the air was stunning.